System Design Space

 Key question: Can separate user actions be linked together?

-Controls: Pseudonymization, rotating identifiers, dataset separation.
+Controls: Pseudonymization, rotating identifiers, and dataset separation.

 IIdentifiability